nf-core/neutronstar/README.md

 ### Introduction

 NGI-NeutronStar is a bioinformatics best-practice analysis pipeline used for de-novo assembly and quality-control of 10x Genomics Chromium data.
-It's developed and used at the [National Genomics Infastructure](https://ngisweden.scilifelab.se/) at [SciLifeLab Stockholm](https://www.scilifelab.se/platforms/ngi/), Sweden.
-The pipeline uses [Nextflow](https://www.nextflow.io), a bioinformatics workflow tool.
+The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
+It comes with docker / singularity containers making installation trivial and results highly reproducible.

 #### Disclaimer